 This is the Day of Giving when gifts are handed to parents and elders.
 Children also receive new clothes, and money and used goods are donated to the poor.
 Visits are also made to the pagoda to give offerings and attend ceremonies dedicated to deceased ancestors.

 This is the main celebration of Cambodian New Year and means new beginning.
 Monks are visited in the morning for blessings, so expect to see Cambodians armed with offerings flocking to pagodas from the early hours.
 This is followed by colourful celebrations in the afternoon, which often spill into the night.

 Khmer New Year Fun & Games

-Akin to Thailand’s famed Songkran, which runs from April 13 to 15, 2020, Khmer New Year sees people living across the country receive a good soaking.
+Akin to Thailand’s famed Songkran, Khmer New Year sees people living across the country receive a good soaking.
 This is a tradition that especially comes to life in the provinces.

 Believed to wash away the bad luck from the previous year, leaving you clean for the year ahead, expect to have seemingly endless buckets of water tipped over your head, hoses fired into your tuk tuk and water pistols aimed at your face.
 This is all followed up with soggy talcum powder being smeared on your face.

 Unless travelling by car or bus, leave valuables at home because no one walks away dry.
 If you can’t bear to be away from your phone or camera, then make sure you protect it in a sturdy waterproof bag and go join in the fun.

 For more ideas on things to do in Cambodia, read our Essential Cambodia Travel Guide.

 In the Cambodian capital Phnom Penh, the number of shops, restaurants and cafés – mostly geared towards tourists – that stay open during Khmer New Year is gradually growing.
 However, it’s worth noting that the city empties out during the celebrations.